ixd-hof/PixelTuio/README.md

 PixelTuio 0.2b

-A simple TUIO server for SUR40
+A simple TUIO server for SUR40.
-It sends all touches as TUIO pointers at the moment.
+It sends all touches as TUIO cursors and tags as TUIO objects.
-Finger's directions and objects will follow.

 Download Windows 7 Binary at:
 PixelTUIO 0.2b